someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 ## Find out about the problem

-Check how many resources fall under the policy:
+First, check how many resources fall under the policy:

 ```bash title="search for all resources that are EC2 Volumes or S3 Buckets and count them"
 > search is(aws_ec2_volume) or is(aws_s3_bucket) | count